warwickdatasciencesociety/week-5-datathon/README.md

 ### Problem Statement

-Will be published on October 16th.
+The problem statement and the dataset will be published on February 12th 2022.

 ### Resources